hyeokkukim/hyeokkukim/README.md

 ## Thanks for visiting my github 👋

 I'm Hyeokku Kim, former fund manager and currently studying data science at university of seoul.
 I have specialized domain knowledge in finance and leading lots of project from data crawling to modeling.
 Usually I'm working with python but I have work experience with SQL and R. Here are my specific projects and blog articles.
-Thanks for enjoy!
+Thanks for enjoying!

 ### Notable Projects
 - [Crypto risk valuation](https://precious-snake-7a0.notion.site/be3bc299ae0b4824a432f7a613d5670b)